By the end of this section, you will be able to:

 Ancient Lakes and Glaciers

-The rovers (Spirit, Opportunity, and Curiosity) that have operated on the surface of Mars have been used to hunt for additional evidence of water.
+The rovers (Spirit, Opportunity, Curiosity, and Perseverance,, that have operated on the surface of Mars have been used to hunt for additional evidence of water.
 They could not reach the most interesting sites, such as the gullies, which are located on steep slopes.
 Instead, they explored sites that might be dried-out lake beds, dating back to a time when the climate on Mars was warmer and the atmosphere thicker—allowing water to be liquid on the surface.

 Spirit was specifically targeted to explore what looked like an ancient lake-bed in Gusev crater, with an outflow channel emptying into it.
 However, when the spacecraft landed, it found that the former lakebed had been covered by thin lava flows, blocking the rover from access to the sedimentary rocks it had hoped to find.
 However, Opportunity had better luck.
 Peering at the walls of a small crater, it detected layered sedimentary rock.
 These rocks contained chemical evidence of evaporation, suggesting there had been a shallow salty lake in that location.
 In these sedimentary rocks were also small spheres that were rich in the mineral hematite, which forms only in watery environments.
 Apparently this very large basin had once been underwater.